by Jeffrey Dach MD

 Here is a link to Buy Oregano Oil on Amazon.

-Here is a video on the GI-Fx test:
+Here is a LINK to videos on the Genova GI-Fx test

-GI Effects Stool Test Kit Instructions: Click Here
+Here is a link to the instruction for the GI Effects Stool Test Kit: Click Here

 Jeffrey Dach MD